ankaAR/bestiario5e/_creatures/ultroloth.md

 ***Longsword.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.

 ***Hypnotic Gaze.*** The ultroloth's eyes sparkle with opalescent light as it targets one creature it can see within 30 feet of it.
-If the target can see the ultroloth, the target must succeed on a DC 17 Wisdom saving throw against this magic or be charmed until the end of the ultroloth's next turn.
-The charmed target is stunned.
+If the target can see the ultroloth, the target must succeed on a DC 17 Wisdom saving throw against this magic or be hechizado until the end of the ultroloth's next turn.
+The hechizado target is stunned.
 If the target's saving throw is successful, the target is immune to the ultroloth's gaze for the next 24 hours.

 ***Teleport.*** The ultroloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.